Research

 Qualitative vs. quantitative research - what’s the difference?

-Qualitative and quantitative research are effective approaches to study a subject.
-However, they serve different purposes and provide different results.
+Qualitative and quantitative research are effective but very different approaches to study a subject.
 Learn the difference between them, what they are used for, and how to analyze qualitative and quantitative research in this guide.

-Having the right research methodology can be a make or break factor for your academic work.
-What is a research methodology and how can you get ahead?
+Having the right research methodology can be a make-or-break factor for your academic work.
+What is research methodology, and how can you get ahead?

 Scholarly Sources

 Not sure if it is a scholarly source?
-Asking these 7 questions can help differentiate scholarly from non-scholarly articles.
+Looking at these 6 identifiers can help differentiate scholarly from non-scholarly articles.

 You don't know exactly what 'peer reviewed' articles are?
-Read this guide to clear your doubts, and learn more about peer reviewed articles, their features and how to fond them!
+Read this guide to learn all about peer reviewed articles, their features, and how to find them!

 You don't know exactly what 'peer review' means?
 Read this guide to clear your doubts, and learn more about peer reviewed articles, its process and types!